yag-im/.github/profile/README.md

 community support for adding new installers and primarily supports local execution in a Windows environment, with limited Linux compatibility.
 The `yag.im` project has ported many games from exo, which can be found by searching for e.g. the `exoscummvm` keyword in the [ports](https://github.com/yag-im/ports) collection.

+Many "Wine wrappers" are designed to work with a single runner (Wine) and offer limited support across different platforms.

 In conjunction with popular open-source streaming solutions like Moonlight and Sunshine, you can create a DIY "cloud gaming" platform.
 This is likely where an experienced user would begin, provided they know how to configure all